AqdasZishan/Micro-Instagram/README.md

 # Micro Instagram

-Micro Instagram is a minimalistic social media application built with a React frontend and an Express backend.
-The application allows users to create and manage posts and users.
+Micro Instagram is a minimalistic and simplified social media application built with a React frontend and an Express backend.

-## Project Structure

-micro-instagram/
-├── backend/
-│ ├── .env
-│ ├── package.json
-│ ├── prisma/
-│ │ ├── migrations/
-│ │ │ ├── 20241224135603_init/
-│ │ │ │ └── migration.sql
-│ │ │ └── migration_lock.toml
-│ │ └── schema.prisma
-│ └── src/
-│ └── index.js
-└── frontend/
-├── .gitignore
-├── eslint.config.js
-├── index.html
-├── package.json
-├── public/
-├── README.md
-├── src/
-│ ├── App.css
-│ ├── App.jsx
-│ ├── components/
-│ │ ├── PostForm.jsx
-│ │ ├── PostsList.jsx
-│ │ ├── UserForm.jsx
-│ │ └── UsersList.jsx
-│ ├── index.css
-│ └── main.jsx
-└── vite.config.js

-# Micro Instagram

-Micro Instagram is a simplified social media application built using modern web development technologies.
 It provides basic functionality for user and post management, with a clean and modular architecture.

 ## Features